 Notes: Mexico is a popular destination with limited liveaboard spaces.
 We recommend you book well in advance to avoid disappointment.

-Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, transfers (for Guadalupe trips) to the boat from the hotel, dives (as detailed in the safaris above), experienced English-speaking divemasters (1 guide for 12 divers), standard tanks, weights and weightbelts, 11% Mexican value added tax per cruise.
+Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, transfers (for Guadalupe trips) to the boat from the hotel, dives (as detailed in the safaris above including warm-up dive in Cabo San Lucas), experienced English-speaking divemasters (1 guide for 5 scuba divers), standard tanks, weights and weight belts, CD of photos/video at the end of the tour, Nautilus Lifeline marine rescue GPS, Dive Alert, SMB safety sausage, torch, tank beacon, Mexican taxes.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (US$ 215 per week), port fee (US$ 65), dive insurance, 5% Mexican value added tax, on the cruise price to be paid in advance.
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment (US$ 215 per week), dive insurance, park fees to be paid in advance (Socorro and Guadalupe: US$ 76 per diving day), port fee per cruise (US$ 65).
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

-Optional extras: Transfers (for Socorro tours) to the boat from the airport/hotel, alcoholic drinks, steel and specialised tanks, nitrox fills for enriched air divers, rebreather support (including zorb), gas mixes.
+Optional extras: Transfers (for Socorro tours) to the boat/dive center from the airport (US$ 20), alcoholic drinks, steel and specialized tanks, nitrox fills for enriched air divers (US$ 20 per day), rebreather support (including zorb), gas mixes.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 For more information see our Mexico tourist information section.
 The last dive of the trip will be at around 17.00 hrs on the second last day of the trip.
 Please wait at least 18 hours before flying after diving.